Steravy/airbnb-clone/README.md

 # Airbnb Clone

 This repository is an Airbnb clone built with Next.js, a powerful React.js framework.
 The project aims to replicate the core functionality of Airbnb, providing a platform for users to authenticate, browse property listings, search and filter listings, make bookings and reservations, and leave reviews.
+But the mail goal was to built something challenging in order to shap my skill and gain new ones.

 ## Features